 Scene class.
-The acts as a container for the datasets
+This acts as a container for the datasets

 being operated on and provides methods for acting on those datasets.
 It